sanjeevrana-hp/aws-k8s-ceph/README.md

 ```

-2. The below script will create the two EC2 (kube-master & kube-worker) using the terraform, and install the k8s using the ansible-playbook :ok_hand:
+2. The below script will create the four EC2 instances (1 kube-master & 3 kube-worker), along with extra EBS volumes using the terraform, and install the k8s and ceph using the ansible-playbook :ok_hand:
 ```python
 cd /terraform/
 ./infra-k8.sh --create-cluster